This post may contain some affiliate links which means we can earn commission at no extra cost to you.

 One of the easiest ways is to donate using this fundraising form!
 You can also donate directly through PayPal if you’d prefer.
 All funds go towards things like food (for the dry season as it’s more difficult for elephants to get what they need at this time), helping the community and bringing more elephants back home to the forest.

-As there have been so many tourist camps closing over the past two years, more and more elephants are at risk of having nowhere to go.
+As so many tourist camps have been closing over the past few years, more and more elephants are at risk of having nowhere to go.
 Kindred Spirit is supporting these extra elephants which means that they really do need all the extra help they can get!

 The story behind Chang Chill is really interesting, as they actually rebranded and changed their whole ethos in 2017.
 World Animal Protection got in touch with them and asked them to rethink how they were conducting their business.